The Surprising Way to a Stronger Marriage

 Often couples are stressed out because neither mate is willing to do the right thing-unless the other does it first.
 Or one spouse wants to work on the marriage while the other has "checked out" long before the couple reached our door.
 There is hope for both!

 Our book is not about what your spouse must do so that you can enjoy a satisfied and happy marriage.
-It's about learning what you can do to help create an environment where a satisfied and happy marriage is possible.
+It's about learning what you can do to help create an environment where a satisfied, happy and stronger marriage is possible.

 We are not slaves to our circumstances.
 We have options.
 The driver ahead of us doesn't force us to blow up at him when he cuts us off.
 Every reaction we display is our choice.
 We decided whether or not we're going to be upset, sad, frustrated, mad, or hurt.